Eleanor Roosevelt Oral History Transcripts

 FBI-Files on Eleanor Roosevelt, 1934-1965

 The FBI never launched a formal investigation of Eleanor Roosevelt, but kept her under close observation.
 In the eyes of people as Hoover, Eleanor Roosevelt was a threat to the status quo in American society, because of her affiliation with liberal groups such as the American Youth Congress, as well as her frankness about segregation and lynching and her assertions for free speech.
 The 3,000-page FBI-file contains charges against her for suspected Communist activities, threats to her life on the grounds of her disloyalty to the country, close monitoring of her activities and writings, and a record of possible insurrectionary groups that she may have influenced.
 Despite her protest against the methods of the FBI her file was not closed until her death.
+Available on paper in 14 volumes.

 The Papers of Eleanor Roosevelt, 1945-1962